Welcome to Nixon Wenger LLP

 We pride ourselves on providing excellent legal advice.

 Our experienced and knowledgeable lawyers provide a full range of real estate services.
-Whether it’s your first time buying or selling a home, or if you’re a seasoned land developer we’ll act on your behalf to ensure a smooth transaction.
+Whether it’s your first time buying or selling a home, or if you’re a seasoned land developer we will act on your behalf to ensure a smooth transaction.

 Nixon Wenger LLP acts for land developers of all sizes, from developers of master planned communities featuring amenities such as golf courses and recreation centers to individuals completing a two lot subdivision or a home site severance.
 We work with you, your other advisors and the various approving authorities to ensure that your vision for your land is realized.
 We assist clients throughout the subdivision, from meeting the terms of their preliminary layout approval through to the sale of lots.